 Edward Westen said, “Now, to consult the rules of composition before making a picture is a little like consulting the law of gravitation before going for a walk.
 Such rules and laws are deduced from the accomplished fact; they are the products of reflection . . .”

-These rules are even more important when the location or circumstances are less spectacular.
+These rules are even more critical when the location or circumstances are less spectacular.
 So, I use them as a starting point for a photo.
 I return to this later when you can safely break these basic rules.
 After all, you are still the artist who decides how you want to capture the landscape, and there are no fines for breaking the rules.
 But on the other hand, respecting the rules increases the chance that the viewer will find the image beautiful or balanced.
 I see these so-called rules more as “guidelines”.

 Master Ansel Adams again put all this in perspective when he said, “There are no rules for good photographs.
 There are only good photographs.”